Home Compare ASSA-B.ST vs LHX

 Stability

-Both look solid on stability, though ASSA ABLOY AB (publ) still holds the stronger peer position.
+Both rank well on stability, but ASSA ABLOY AB (publ) still holds a clear edge.

 Growth